 Kamloops Sexual Assault and Counselling Centre

-Free, confidential, client-centered services to victims of sexualized assault, child sexualized abuse, domestic violence and sexualized harassment.
+Free, confidential, client-centred services to victims of sexualized assault, child sexualized abuse, domestic violence and sexualized harassment.

 Royal Inland Hospital

-After an assault, victim/survivors may consider accessing Emergency Room services at the hospital to receive immediate medical attention related to injuries, sexually transmitted infections or reproductive health support.
-Kamloops Sexual Assault Counselling Center can provide support to those accessing the hospital through the Sexual Assault Response Team (SART) .
-Victim/survivors can request SART’s support through hospital staff.
+After an assault, victims/survivors may consider accessing Emergency Room services at the hospital to receive immediate medical attention related to injuries, sexually transmitted infections or reproductive health support.
+Kamloops Sexual Assault Counselling Center can provide support to those accessing the hospital through the Sexual Assault Response Team (SART).
+Victim/survivors can request SART's support through hospital staff.